-In the previous blog Bendt described the origin of Hi-Cons UHPFRC material platform called CRC, Compact Reinforced Composite, and the many reasons for staying with this old well-documented and well-proven material.
+In the previous blog post (World leaders of UHPC) Bendt described the origin of Hi-Cons UHPFRC material platform called CRC, Compact Reinforced Composite, and the many reasons for staying with this old well-documented and well-proven material.
 He also mentioned the paradox of our claim to being front edge innovators while using this old material, originally a registered trademark on its own (CRC®).

 The reason for this apparent conflict requires a bit of explanation that I’ll try to give in this entry.